 Wisdom teeth are the third and final set of molars that usually grow in between the late teens and early twenties for most people.
 In some cases, these last molars can fit perfectly into a person’s mouth when they are properly aligned.
 However, in many individuals, the wisdom teeth are not properly aligned and may require removal.

-Wisdom teeth may be angled either toward or away from the second set of molars, or may even angle outward or inward.
+Wisdom teeth removal may be angled either toward or away from the second set of molars, or may even angle outward or inward.
 Poor alignment of teeth, particularly the wisdom teeth, can cause crowding which will push other teeth out of alignment.
 Misaligned wisdom teeth can even damage surrounding teeth and also affect the jawbone or nerves.

-Wisdom teeth may also become impacted, which means that the tooth or teeth only erupt partially from the gums, and the rest remains embedded in the jawbone and/or soft tissue.
+Wisdom teeth removal may also become impacted, which means that the tooth or teeth only erupt partially from the gums, and the rest remains embedded in the jawbone and/or soft tissue.
 Teeth that are impacted can cause problems because the partial opening can allow bacteria to enter the body, which can result in issues such as swelling, pain, jaw stiffness, and other whole-body illness associated with bacterial infection.

 Impacted teeth are also more susceptible to other issues such as gum disease and tooth decay, because they are harder to keep clean and free of food particles and bacteria, even with regular brushing and flossing.